According to the UK government's

 - Land/Building – 2.9%

-inflation rates will vary between industry sectors and the location of
+rates will vary between industry sectors and the location of customers served,

-customers served but will invariably be lower than the governments’ annual CPI
+but will invariably be lower than the government’s annual CPI rate in most

-demonstrate the impact of the average UK cost increases mentioned above, an
+circumstances.
+To demonstrate the impact of the average UK cost increases

-average supplier with a turnover of £40M will see their costs increase as
+mentioned above, an average supplier with a turnover of £40M will see their

 - Salaries – assuming 29% of all costs = £823,600.00